 Q. Is there any method to remove Titanium Nitride coating without affecting the base material?

 A. Dear Vasudevann:

 I posed the same question few months ago and got answers.
-My substrate was alloy steel and Hydrogen Peroxide mixed with caustic soda worked.
+My substrate was alloy steel and Hydrogen Peroxide [linked by editor to product info at Amazon] mixed with caustic soda worked.
 You didn't say your base metal, but look into this site.
 I am sure you also will.

 Monterrey, NL, Mexico